apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

     `http://jdoe-prod.apigee.net/web`

-2. Initiate the flow
+2. Initiate the flow.
 Just click the "Login with Apigee Example Auth" button.
 This action sends a request to the authorization server (Apigee Edge), which redirects the browser to a login page.

 3. If you haven't registered, do so.
 Otherwise, log in.

     >**NOTE:** There's a bug (#42) where certain passwords cause the registration to fail (throw a stacktrace error).
 For example, a password like 566559aa throws an error, while apigee123 does not.
 Until further notice, when trying out this sample, try using apigee123 as your password if see an error like this when you click the "Register" button.

-4. Give consent
+4. Give consent.
 The consent page gives you (the end user) a chance to limit the type of access the app will have to your resources.
 In this example, only one scope is offered, called "order".
 Click **Allow** to give the app access to your resources.

-5. Retrieve the access token
+5. Retrieve the access token.
 After you give consent, these things happen behind the scenes (refer to the flow diagram above for more a graphical view):

 * The login app communicates to the authorization server that the login was successful.
 * The authorization server generates an authorization code and returns it to the app.